-- 4.1.3 Employees begin accruing ESST on their start date and may use ESST as they accrue it. - 4.1.4 When calculating how many ESST hours an Employee has accrued, Employers must count all hours actually worked.
-Employers are not required to count the hours taken off for ESST as hours worked for accrual purposes. - 4.1.5 Hourly Employees accrue ESST when they work overtime hours.
-There is no requirement to provide an overtime rate for ESST accrual.
+4.1.3 When calculating how many ESST hours an Employee has accrued, Employers must count all hours actually worked.
+Employers are not required to count any hours taken off for ESST as hours worked for accrual purposes.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.03(b).)

-- 4.1.6 Employees can accrue up a maximum of 48 hours each Year and up to 80 hours in subsequent Years unless their Employer opts to give them more ESST. - 4.1.7 An Employer may frontload the maximum amount an Employee can accrue under the Ordinance at the beginning of the Year rather than requiring an Employee to accrue ESST hours as they work.
-Frontloading gives the Employee the maximum number of hours allowed to accrue in a Year immediately, at the beginning of the Year.
-The maximum required to be frontloaded each Year is 48 hours if the Employer pays out sick leave at the end of the Year, and 80 hours if the Employer does not pay out sick leave at the end of the Year. - 4.1.7.1 If an Employer pays an Employee for unused ESST at the end of a Year, the Employee is paid at the same hourly rate the Employee earns from employment.
-In no case shall this hourly rate be less than that provided under Chapter 224 of the Code, or any applicable minimum wage law. - 4.1.7.2 If an Employer opts to frontload, they must apply the same method of ESST accrual payout or carry-over to all employees. - 4.1.8 Modifying Method of Accrual.
-Employers who switch methods of accrual must ensure that Employees have at least as many ESST hours available on the first day of the new reporting Year as the Employee had on the last day of the immediately preceding reporting Year. - 4.1.9 Employers are not required to pay out unused ESST upon an Employee's termination, resignation, retirement, or other separation from employment so long as that Employer has met the obligations outlined in the Chapter.
+- 4.1.4 Hourly Employees accrue ESST when they work overtime hours.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.03(b).) - 4.1.5 Employees can accrue and carry over up to 80 hours of ESST after Year 1 unless their Employer opts to give them more ESST.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.03(c).) - 4.1.6 An Employer may frontload the maximum amount an Employee can accrue under the Ordinance at the beginning of a Year rather than requiring an Employee to accrue ESST hours as they work.
+Frontloading gives the Employee the maximum number of hours allowed to accrue in a Year immediately, at the beginning of a Year.
+The maximum required to be frontloaded each Year is 48 hours if the Employer pays out sick leave at the end of a Year.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.03(c)(2).) - 4.1.6.1 If an Employer pays an Employee for unused ESST at the end of a Year, the Employee is paid at the standard hourly rate the Employee earns from employment.
+In no case shall this hourly rate be less than that provided under Chapter 224 of the Code, or any applicable minimum wage law.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.03(c)(2); §233.04(c) and §224.03.) - 4.1.6.2 An Employer can choose the carry over or frontloading method for different classifications.
+If an Employer opts to frontload, they must apply the same method of frontloading to all employees for whom leave is frontloaded.
+Employers cannot frontload 48 hours for some employees and 80 hours for other employees.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.03(c)(2).) - 4.1.7 Modifying Method of Accrual.
+Employers who switch methods of accrual must ensure that Employees have at least as many ESST hours available on the first day of the new reporting Year as the Employee had on the last day of the immediately preceding reporting Year.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.03.)

-4.2 Carrying Over ESST Balances from Year to Year

-- 4.2.1 Unused accrued ESST carries over from Year to Year unless an Employer chooses to pay-out. - 4.2.2 The maximum number of hours an Employer is required to allow an Employee to carry in the bank is 80.
+- 4.1.8 Employers are not required to pay out unused ESST upon an Employee's termination, resignation, retirement, or other separation from employment so long as that Employer has met the obligations outlined in the Ordinance.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.03(e).) - 4.2 Carrying Over ESST Balances from Year to Year - 4.2.1 Unused accrued ESST carries over from Year to Year unless an Employer chooses to pay-out.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.03(c).) - 4.2.2 The maximum number of hours an Employer is required to allow an Employee to carry in the bank is 80.
 An Employer may opt to allow the Employee to carry over more.

-4.2.3 Employers are required to permit Employees to maintain and/or use their carried over ESST time while concurrently accruing new ESST for every hour worked.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.03(c).) - 4.2.3 Employers are required to permit Employees to maintain and/or use their carried over ESST time while concurrently accruing new ESST for hours worked.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.03(c).)